microsoft/qsharp/katas/content/complex_arithmetic/polar_multiplication/index.md

   Is the value of $\theta$ in the product incorrect?
 Remember you might have to check your boundaries and adjust it to be in the range requested.
 </details>

-> Q# function `TimesCP` from `Microsoft.Quantum.Math` namespace multiplies two complex numbers, but it doesn't normalize the argument of the resulting number.
+> Q# function `TimesCP` from `Std.Math` namespace multiplies two complex numbers, but it doesn't normalize the argument of the resulting number.
 For educational purposes, try to do this task by hand.